 - It might take a while to do and can cause some frustration in both baby and parents in the beginning

 - Parents may feel guilty for leaving the child alone even if it’s only for a few minutes

-Here is a selection of the best sleep training method books that are available to help you get your child sleeping through the night.
+Here is a selection of the best sleep training method books that are available to help you get your toddler sleeping through the night.